 Lightboards are private folders where you can store your personal assets.
 These folders are accessible and visible to you alone.
 That means you can store here sensitive information and all kinds of assets that cannot be shared with the rest of the team for various reasons.

 In the left side panel you can see a lightbulb icon.
 When you click on it, you get access to your list of lightboards and the default folder “My first Lightboard”.
 Here you can add new lightboards, rename them, upload assets, or delete them altogether.
+All lightboards are automatically arranged in the alphabetical order.

 How can I upload assets to lightboards?